npalex/Lid-driven-cavity/README.md

 which is then discretized with Nuemann boundary conditions to produce a system of linear equations, $Ax = b$.
 However, the matrix $A$ is singular because the equation set has an inifinite number of solutions within an arbitrary reference pressure.
 Hence, a ficticious source term $C_0 p^{n+1}$ has been added with proportionality constant $C_0$, which is defined on the order of 1e-9 to render the influence of the source negligble, so that $A$ is non-singular.

 &emsp;So far, the solution $\widetilde q$ is not divergence free.
-In order to satisfy continuity, $\widetilde q$ is projected into a divergence-free space by correcting the result for pressure-driven flow via
+In order to satisfy continuity, the vector field $\widetilde q$ is projected into a divergence-free vector field by correcting the result for pressure-driven flow via

 $$ q_{i,j}^{n+1} = \widetilde q_{i,j} -\Delta t\nabla p^{n+1}$$

 ### **Step 5.
 Update the edge velocities for pressure-driven flow:**

-&emsp; The cell-centered velocities are determined by using central differences for the pressure gradient via
+&emsp; The edge velocities are determined by using central differences for the pressure gradient via

 $$ u_{i-\frac{1}{2},j}^{n+1} = \widetilde u_{i-\frac{1}{2},j} - \Delta t \left( \frac{p_{i,j}^{n+1} - p_{i-1,j}^{n+1}}{\Delta x}\right) $$